Reduced basis approximation of parametric eigenvalue problems in presence of clusters and intersections: Numerical results for eigenvalue problems depending on one parameter

 \subsubsection{Results of the EVP considering $u_3$ and $u_4$ in the snapshot matrix}

 Since the third and the fourth eigenvalues are intersecting, we consider $u_3$ and $u_4$ in the snapshot matrix and compute the eigenvalues using the reduced order method.
 In Figure~\ref{FIGURE:14} we have presented the plot of the first eigenvalue obtained by the ROM.
 It can be easily seen that the first eigenvalue of ROM is not converging to the third eigenvalue of the FEM.
 However, the second eigenvalue of the ROM is converging to the third eigenvalue of FEM.
 In Table~\ref{TABLE:5} we have reported the first and second eigenvalues of the ROM and the third eigenvalue of the FEM.
+Further, the third eigenvalue of the ROM converges to the fourth eigenvalue of the FEM.
+In Table~\ref{TABLE:5a}, we have reported the third eigenvalue of the ROM and the fourth eigenvalue of the FEM and the relative error between them.